 Is the Sync Module 2 capable of cloud storage or local storage only?

-Only Blink Video Doorbell, Outdoor, Indoor (gen 2), and Mini cameras are compatible with Local Storage, but all Blink cameras may be part of a Sync Module 2 system.
+Only the Blink Video Doorbell, Outdoor, Indoor (gen 2), and Mini cameras are eligible for Local Storage, but all Blink cameras may be part of a Sync Module 2 system.

 Blink XT2, XT, and Indoor (gen 1) cameras only use the 7200 seconds of free cloud storage.
 Local Storage is not available for these cameras.
 Click to learn more about Sync Module 2 Storage Options.